waikato-datamining/image-dataset-converter-pdf/plugins/to-pdf.md

   -N LOGGER_NAME, --logger_name LOGGER_NAME
-                        The custom name to use for the logger, uses the plugin name by default (default: None) -o OUTPUT_FILE, --output_file OUTPUT_FILE
+                        The custom name to use for the logger, uses the plugin name by default (default: None) --skip                Disables the plugin, removing it from the pipeline.
+                        (default: False)
+  -o OUTPUT_FILE, --output_file OUTPUT_FILE
                         The PDF file to write the images to.
 Supported
                         placeholders: {INPUT_PATH}, {INPUT_NAMEEXT},